automl/SMAC3/docs/pages/getting_started/package_overview.rst

     :term:`Bayesian Optimization<BO>` is used for sample-efficient optimization.

 Optimize :term:`Black-Box<BB>` functions
-    Works if only input and output are given.
+    Optimization is only aware of input and output.
+It is agnostic to internals of the function.

 Flexible hyperparameters
     Use categorical, continuous or hierarchical hyperparameters.
 SMAC can optimize up to 100